Llivo

 While Istanbul presents its unique challenges for tourists, it is not alone in harboring scams and theft.
 In comparison:

 • Rome: Known for its professional pickpockets and scams involving taxi drivers inflating fares, Rome mirrors many of the common pitfalls seen in Istanbul.
-Popular areas like the Colosseum and Vatican are filled with opportunistic criminals (source).
+Popular areas like the Colosseum and Vatican are filled with opportunistic criminals.
+While every major city faces these issues, Istanbul’s combination of old-world charm and modernity seems to lure in unsuspecting tourists who find themselves caught in these well-practiced scams.

 Istanbul in Literature: Orhan Pamuk’s Complex Portrait

 Renowned Turkish novelist Orhan Pamuk frequently sets his novels in Istanbul, offering a multifaceted portrayal of the city.
 In works such as Istanbul: Memories and the City and A Strangeness in My Mind, Pamuk explores the juxtaposition between the city's beauty and its underlying tension.
-While Pamuk doesn’t overtly dwell on the criminal aspects, his narratives often touch upon the harsh realities of urban life, depicting the struggles of ordinary people against the backdrop of a changing metropolis (source).
+While Pamuk doesn’t overtly dwell on the criminal aspects, his narratives often touch upon the harsh realities of urban life, depicting the struggles of ordinary people against the backdrop of a changing metropolis.

 For example, in A Strangeness in My Mind, the protagonist Mevlut navigates the complexities of living in a bustling city while facing economic hardships.
 Though Pamuk's characters may not directly encounter scams like those targeting tourists, his stories reveal a side of Istanbul that is gritty and reflective of the broader challenges faced by its residents, including the influx of tourists and the changing socio-economic landscape.